 Ship Products and Fulfill Orders

 With everything else set up and ready to go.
 All that is left is to start making sales and fulfilling orders!
 This is where the day-to-day business operation begins.
-There are two main functions involved with ecommerce sales: inventory management and shipping.
+There are two main business functions involved with ecommerce sales: inventory management and shipping.

 Inventory management involves sourcing, receiving, storing, and delivering your goods to customers.
 This might seem obvious, but it can quickly become overwhelming if you don’t have experience with logistics and purchasing.
 There is no harm in starting small and building up over time once things run smoothly.